 Of course, how Jaden’s story ends is up to you.
 Do you remain strong, and continue to be in the light?
 Or, do you venture into the darkness, allowing yourself to fall to the brink, to the point of no return?

-Another two in one collection for Nintendo Switch, except Star Wars Racer and Star Wars Commando, are entirely different games, though I’d argue that’s what makes this collection worthwhile.
+Another two-in-one collection for Nintendo Switch, except Star Wars Racer and Star Wars Commando, are entirely different games, though I’d argue that’s what makes this collection worthy of our pick for this list of the best Star Wars games.
 You see, for the price of one, you get two vastly different experiences in the Star Wars universe.

 Star Wars Episode I: Racer

 As the name indicates, Star Wars Racer is a racing game that takes influence from the pod racing in Star Wars: Episode I – The Phantom Menace.
 As such, you can find all of the racers and tracks from the movie here, as well as new ones designed specifically for the game.
 Some courses are on Tatooine, while others take you to distant planets.
 It’s your typical racer.
 Speed around a track, use turbos, and try not to blow up.